 On February 18, 2005, the Company's MedStaff subsidiary became the subject of a purported class action lawsuit (Maureen Petray and Carina Higareda v.
 MedStaff, Inc.) filed in the Superior Court of California in Riverside County.
-The lawsuit relates to only MedStaff corporate employees working in California.
-The claims alleged under this lawsuit were generally similar in nature to those brought by Darrelyn Renee Henry in a lawsuit against the Company, which was dismissed (Darrelyn Renee Henry vs. MedStaff, Inc., et. al.).
+The lawsuit related to only MedStaff corporate employees working in California.
+The lawsuit alleged, among other things, violations of certain sections of the California Labor Code, the California Business and Professions Code, and recovery of unpaid wages and penalties.
+In December 2009, the Company reached an agreement in principle to settle this matter.
+As a result, the Company accrued a pre-tax charge of \$345,000 related to this lawsuit, which was paid in 2011.